‘Big Brother’ Fandom Gets Heavily Involved In ‘The Challenge’ Season 35 Spoilers On Twitter

 09/26.
 A year ago today, I proposed to you on national TV, wanting to make you my wife.
 You said yes emphatically.
 A year later, we’re still going strong.
 We’re living in LA.
 And we’re booked and busy.
 I wouldn’t trade you for the world ????
 One year down.
 Forever to go.
 I love you Bayleigh.
 Super duper infinity gang. #ThatRingTho ????

-This caused Big Brother fanatics to cause quite the stir on Twitter, with many applauding that Swaggy C was still on the show.
+This led Big Brother fanatics to cause quite the stir on Twitter, with many applauding that Swaggy C was still on the show.
 Many slammed the haters who were happy to see Swaggy C be the first male eliminated but it looks like he’s not gone just yet.

 “Y’all gotta delete those tweets celebrating Swaggy leaving now,” one fan tweeted with a lot of support in the form of likes.